tomgp/boxy/readme.md

 convert everything to meters
 grid

-##Tennis ball graphic
-from the Noun ProjectCreated by Claudio Gomboli
+Tennis ball graphic -- From the Noun Project Created by Claudio Gomboli